FellowTraveler/ngest/README.md

 This project isn't done yet so don't bother using it yet.
 When it's ready there will also be a Retriever script.

+Status: we have minimal CPP ingestion now working, as well as 2-layer ingestion for PDFs.